farisachugthai/ipython/docs/source/api/kernel.rst

     :trait type: Int
     :default: ``1000``

-.. configtrait:: TerminalInteractiveShell.ipython_dir
+.. configtrait:: ZMQInteractiveShell.ipython_dir

     No description

     :trait type: Unicode

-.. configtrait:: TerminalInteractiveShell.logappend
+.. configtrait:: ZMQInteractiveShell.logappend

     Start logging to the given file in append mode.
     Use `logfile` to specify a log file to **overwrite** logs to.

     :trait type: Unicode

-.. configtrait:: TerminalInteractiveShell.logfile
+.. configtrait:: ZMQInteractiveShell.logfile

     The name of the logfile to use.

     :trait type: Unicode

-.. configtrait:: TerminalInteractiveShell.logstart
+.. configtrait:: ZMQInteractiveShell.logstart

     Start logging to the default log file in overwrite mode.
     Use `logappend` to specify a log file to **append** logs to.